COVID-19 has reached the far corners of the globe, meaning that travel is a very precarious subject right now.

-The new rules in France are applicable to any persons over the age of 11 and MUST be worn on board an aircraft travelling to, from or within the national territory.
+The rules in France are applicable to any persons over the age of 11 and MUST be worn on board an aircraft travelling to, from or within the national territory.
 Standard, single-use surgical masks are known as EN 14683.
 It is imperative that you use these types of face masks, instead of high protection white hospital masks or reusable cotton coverings, or you will be denied boarding.

 3) Use the NHS Track & Trace System

-At the end of September, the NHS Track & Trace System was introduced as a way of alerting customers that they may have been exposed to an individual who has tested positive for COVID-19.
+The NHS Track & Trace System was introduced as a way of alerting customers that they may have been exposed to an individual who has tested positive for COVID-19.